PawseySC/containers-openfoam-workshop/_episodes/06_advancedScriptsForPostProcessingWithOverlayFS.md

 > ~~~
 > {: .language-bash}
 > - Note the use of the `pointToOverlay` function
-> - The function receives as arguments: 1) the path inside the OverlayFS files where to create the `processorN` dirs, and 2) the number of subdomains.
+> - The function receives as arguments: 1) the path inside the OverlayFS files where to create the `processor*` dirs, and 2) the number of subdomains.
 > - The returned value of the function is saved in the `success` variable and then checked
-> - Read the definition of the function in `../auxiliaryScripts/ofContainersOverlayFunctions.sh`
+> - Read the definition of the function in `../../A1_auxiliaryScripts/ofContainersOverlayFunctions.sh`
 >
 > <p>&nbsp;</p>
 >
 > ~~~
 > #8.
-Execute the case using the softlinks to write inside the overlays
+Execute the case
 > echo "About to execute the case"
-> srun -n $SLURM_NTASKS -N $SLURM_JOB_NUM_NODES bash -c 'singularity exec --overlay overlay${SLURM_PROCID} '"$theImage"' pimpleFoam -parallel 2>&1' | tee $logsDir/log.pimpleFoam.$SLURM_JOBID
+> srun -n $SLURM_NTASKS -N $SLURM_JOB_NUM_NODES bash -c "singularity exec --overlay ./overlayFSDir/"'overlay${SLURM_PROCID}'" $theImage pimpleFoam -parallel 2>&1" | tee $logsDir/log.pimpleFoam.$SLURM_JOBID
 > echo "Execution finished"
 > ~~~
 > {: .language-bash}
 > - VERY IMPORTANT: Note that the singularity command is called inside a `bash -c` command
-> - This is the way we allow each MPI task to pick a different overlay file through the `SLURM_PROCID` variable
+> - This is the way we allow each MPI task to pick a different `./overlayFSDir/overlay*` file through the `SLURM_PROCID` variable
+> - Here, `SLURM_PROCID` is slurm environment variable which needs to be evaluated when executing the container, so we use the section in single quotes `'...'` to allow the internal evaluation of that variable
-> - Here, `theImage` is not a global environment variable, so we use the shift to a `"..."` section to evaluate the variable in the host shell
+> - Here, `theImage` is not a global environment variable, is evaluated by the host shell in a section with double quotes `"..."` at the command line
+> - The total string passed to `bash -c` is the concatenation of two doble quotes sections with a single quotes section in between
 >
 > <p>&nbsp;</p>
 >
 > ~~~
-> #9.
-List the existing times inside the overlays
+> #10.
+List the existing times inside the ./overlayFSDir/overlay0
-> echo "Listing the available times inside overlay0"
+> echo "Listing the available times inside ./overlayFSDir/overlay0"
-> srun -n 1 -N 1 singularity exec --overlay overlay0 $theImage ls -lat processor0/
+> srun -n 1 -N 1 singularity exec --overlay ./overlayFSDir/overlay0 $theImage ls -lat processor0/
 > ~~~
 > {: .language-bash}
 {: .solution}